Skip to main content Skip to main menu

 • Able to detect odors sufficient to maintain environmental safety and patient needs.

-• Manipulate instruments, supplies and equipment with speed, dexterity, and good eye-hand coordination.
+• Manipulate instruments, supplies, and equipment with speed, dexterity, and good eye-hand coordination.

 • Ambulate/move around without assistive devices.